 Our desire is to provide the best possible client service that meets our clients’ needs while responding to their concerns in a timely manner.
-In order to do so, we use the following methods to communicate directly with clients: telephone, voicemail, mail, email, and calendar invitations.
+In order to do so, we use the following methods to communicate directly with clients: telephone, voicemail, mail, and email.
 In order to maintain attorney-client confidentiality and be as efficient as possible, we do not communicate with clients via text messages or social media.

 Changes to Contact Information

-As a client, it is your responsibility to notify the office in a timely manner of changes to any of your contact information.
+As a client, it is your responsibility to notify the Firm in a timely manner of changes to any of your contact information.
 Failure to do so could delay the receipt of an important communication and negatively impact your matter.

 Legal Service Updates and Letters

-My administrative assistant is equipped to handle most routine matters and inquiries, and your call will always be held in the strictest confidence.
-If your issue does require speaking with me personally, then it is usually more efficient to schedule a phone conference or send a short email.
+I would love to be available to personally receive every client call.
+However, to maintain a functional and efficient practice, most activities in my day are scheduled ahead of time to ensure that they have my full attention.
+This includes phone calls with clients.
+My staff is equipped to handle most routine matters and inquiries, and your call will always be held in the strictest confidence.
+If your issue does require speaking with me immediately, then it is usually more efficient to schedule a phone or web conference or send a short email.
 This avoids the time that is wasted by playing phone tag and means that you will get my undivided attention (and not just a quick second between meetings).
 Scheduled calls will take precedence over returning messages and voicemails from unscheduled calls.

-My office may ask you to schedule a follow-up appointment, whether by phone or in person, if doing so would be more efficient than responding to a complex matter with a long email or series of emails.
+We may ask you to schedule a follow-up appointment, whether by phone or in person, if doing so would be more efficient than responding to a complex matter with a long email or series of emails.

-Likewise, if I need to get your attention immediately, I will first call you, then follow up by email and/or regular mail.
+Likewise, if I need to get your attention immediately, I will first call you, and then follow up by email and/or regular mail.